matbyte-com/vyhub-documentation/docs/getting_started/cloud.md

 All further steps are accomplished within the settings panel of your VyHub instance
 `(your-domain.com/settings)`

+## Shop Only or Full Mode

+VyHub offers a shop only mode that hides or disables all features that are not shop related.
+This helps if you do not want to use all the other features of VyHub.
+Switching between these modes can be done at any time in the `General Settings` of your instance.

 ## Connect your Gameserver

 One of the first things to do is to connect your gameserver with VyHub.